benjaminta5150/AirBnbProj/README.md

 	4. Daily Price/Weekly Price - These spreadsheets contained the daily and weekly averages of listings in each particular neighbourhood.

-My algorithm for price estimation was fairly simple.
-I prompted the user for a geolocation and using my geolocation spreadsheet, determine the nearest neighborhood.
-Then, I would look up this neighbourhood in my weekly price spreadsheet.

 I came into this project with no experience in HTML/JavaScript/R. Coming out of the project, I definitely learned a lot and am incredibly thankful for this opportunity.